 High-level findings for January include:

-- The average daily volume for Notices of Trustee Sale filed from December to January decreased 8.3 percent, with a month over month total decline of 16.6 percent.
-The 22,328 Notice of Trustee Sale filings for January represent a 4.5 percent decrease from Notices of Trustee Sale recorded in January 2008.
+- The average daily volume for Notices of Trustee Sale filed from December to January decreased 8.3 percent, with a month-over-month total decline of 16.6 percent.
+The 22,328 Notice of Trustee Sale filings for January represents a 4.5 percent decrease from Notices of Trustee Sale recorded in January 2008.

 - Properties taken to sale at auction decreased 6 percent from December to January; a 23.1 percent decline from the same period last year, and a 46.8 percent decrease from peak volumes seen in August 2008.
 The 15,314 properties sold at auction represent $6.8 million in loan value.
 Slightly more than 94 percent of these properties were sold back to the bank at auction.